gelopfalcon/kubernetes-fundamentals/Readme.md

 - Create an GCP Account.
 - Download and configure gcloud command -> https://cloud.google.com/sdk/install
 - Initializing Cloud SDK ->  https://cloud.google.com/sdk/docs/initializing
+- Install kubectl (It depends on which OS you use)

 ## How to use it
 - Download or clone the project.